LJMng/OperationsResearchHomeworkOfBenjaminL/README.md

 # OperationsResearchHomeworkOfBenjaminL
-A project for the study of "Operations Research".
+A project for the study of the course "Operations Research".

 Codings in this project are originally implemented or copied from the web for **study purpose** only.